otsaloma/tinyagent/README.md

 Tiny Agent
 ==========

-This is a very minimal AI Agent implementation as a Python package and command line interface.
+This is a minimal AI Agent implementation as a Python package and command line interface.
+At around 300 lines, the code should be easy to read and extend.
+Two tools are included: web search and web fetch.
+Thus, the agentic capabilities can be easily tested by questions about current or upcoming events, weather etc. Uses gpt-5-mini by default.

 ## Prerequisites